-As a violinist, Chen is active in both the realms of classical and contemporary music, having appeared with Jacob Collier, Justin Timberlake, and John Legend.
-He has also enjoyed performing with Charlie Rosen’s 8-Bit Big Band and rock-and-roll fusion band TMJB.
-Chen is a regular session musician, having done studio recordings for Thomas Newman, Harry Gregson-Williams, Pinar Toprak, Trevor Morris, and Onn San.
+As a violinist, Shaun is active in both the realms of classical and contemporary music, having appeared with Jacob Collier and John Legend.
+He has played at the renowned Boston Symphony Hall and has enjoyed performing with Charlie Rosen’s 8-Bit Big Band.
+Shaun has also recorded for Thomas Newman, Harry Gregson-Williams, Nathan Barr, Nathan Whitehead, and Tom Howe.

-Born and raised in Kuala Lumpur, Malaysia, Chen began his extensive training in classical music at the age of 5 with the piano.
+Born and raised in Kuala Lumpur, Malaysia, Shaun began his extensive training in classical music at the age of 5 with the piano.
 4 years later, after witnessing an unforgettable performance of Beethoven’s Violin Concerto, he set his sights on the violin and began performing in various orchestras and ensembles.
 It was during those formative years when his love for the orchestra blossomed, along with the musical exposure and knowledge that would later propel his creative pursuits.
-After a year at the International College of Music in Kuala Lumpur, Chen moved to the United States to further his studies in composition, film scoring, and conducting at the Berklee College of Music in Boston, Massachusetts, where he graduated from in 2020.
-He currently resides in Los Angeles, collaborating frequently with composers Tom Howe, Nathan Whitehead, Jim Dooley, Chanda Dancy, and George Shaw.
+After a year at the International College of Music in Kuala Lumpur, Shaun moved to the United States to further his studies in composition, film scoring, and conducting at the Berklee College of Music in Boston, Massachusetts, where he graduated from in 2020.
+He spends most of his time at Bandrika Studios and collaborates frequently with composers Nathan Barr, Tom Howe, Nathan Whitehead, Jim Dooley, Chanda Dancy, and George Shaw.